 The authorities review the application and all supporting documents before issuing the Blue Card.

-Standard processing time for a Blue Card in Lithuania is up to 2 months.
+Standard processing time for a Blue Card in Lithuania is 1–2 months.

 If additional documents or clarifications are needed, processing may take longer.